 Liverpool boasts some of the best buy to let yields due to its popularity with renters.
 Since many of the most highly ranking postcodes are located in Liverpool’s city centre, it’s clear that the city’s high population of young professionals and students is helping to grow the average property yield significantly.

 According to Go Compare, Liverpool has seen rental price growth of 2.65 per cent, resulting in an average monthly rental cost of £827 in Liverpool according to Zoopla.
-Liverpool property prices are famously low compared to most other parts of the UK, with an average of around £130,677 and some properties such as our Sky Gardens residence being priced from as low as £55,995 with net rental returns of 7 per cent.
+Liverpool property prices are famously low compared to most other parts of the UK, with an average of around £130,677 and some properties such as our Sky Gardens residence being priced from as low as £55,995.

 As previously mentioned, student properties tend to generate some of the highest rental yield rates.
 Boasting a student population of over 70,000 and housing some of the UK’s top institutions such as the University of Liverpool and Liverpool John Moores University, Liverpool is filled with studentsseeking quality rental accommodation.
 Many of these students are from overseas countries, and might be willing to splash out on more high-end accommodation.
 Luxury student accommodation has become more popular over recent years and consists of apartments with modern designs, state of the art fixtures and fittings, and attractive amenities like onsite gyms, 24-hour security, and super-fast WiFi.
 Those who purchase a luxury and more high-end property in Liverpool could benefit from an attractive buy to let yield.